master-of-zen/Av1an/README.md

 [![CI tests](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml/badge.svg)](https://github.com/master-of-zen/Av1an/actions/workflows/tests.yml)
 [![](https://img.shields.io/crates/v/av1an.svg)](https://crates.io/crates/av1an)

 Av1an is a video encoding framework for modern encoders.
-It can increase your encoding efficiency by automatically splitting your input file into smaller segments and encoding these segments in parallel.
-This helps the most with AV1 encoders, because they are not good at multithreading.
+It can increase your encoding efficiency by automatically splitting the input file into smaller segments and encoding these segments in parallel.
+This improves CPU usage when you have a lot of CPU cores and increases the speed of some AV1 encoders dramatically.

 ---